-We set forth procedures, developed in conjunction with and approved by the Attorney General, to assess whether Prospect meets each of the Conditions of the Decision, i.e., "Measures of Success".
+We set forth in our Work Plan,4 developed and approved by you, how Prospect would meet each of the Conditions, pursuant to Section VI. of the Decision, i.e., "Measures of Success".
 Our procedures are designed to determine if the Measures of Success, established for each of the following relevant Conditions, have been met in evaluating compliance.
 We evaluated compliance associated with the Conditions by performing such procedures.